-- The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - The subcontractor will adhere to waste management legislation and ensure they comply with their Duty of Care. - Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - Uncontaminated road planings will be re-used or recycled under a SEPA Paragraph 13(a) waste exemption and in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings. - All wastes and unused materials must be removed from site in a safe and legal manner by a licensed waste carrier upon completion of the works.
-The appointed waste carrier must have a valid SEPA waste carrier registration, a copy of which will be provided to and retained by BEAR Scotland as early as possible. - All appropriate waste documentation must be present on site and be available for inspection.
-A copy of the Duty of Care paperwork should be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended). - Re-use and recycling of waste will be encouraged and the subcontractor will be required to fully outline their plans and provide documentary evidence for waste arising from the works (e.g., waste carrier's licence, transfer notes, and waste exemption certificates). - Staff will be informed that littering will not be tolerated.
-Staff will be encouraged to collect any litter seen on site. - Where applicable, all temporary signage will be removed from site on completion of the works. - If the works encounter coal tar, then this will be appropriately processed in line with Transport Scotland's Guidance Note on Dealing with Coal Tar Bound Arisings (Coal Tar Guidance).
-This will include:
+- The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - The subcontractor will adhere to waste management legislation and ensure they comply with their Duty of Care. - Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - Uncontaminated road planings will be re-used or recycled under a SEPA Paragraph 13(a) waste exemption and in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings. - All wastes and unused materials will be removed from site in a safe and legal manner by a licensed waste carrier upon completion of the works.
+The appointed waste carrier will have a valid SEPA waste carrier registration, a copy of which will be provided to and retained by BEAR Scotland as early as possible. - All appropriate waste documentation will be present on site and be available for inspection.
+A copy of the Duty of Care paperwork will be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended). - Re-use and recycling of waste will be encouraged and the subcontractor will be required to fully outline their plans and provide documentary evidence for waste

+- arising from the works (e.g., waste carrier's licence, transfer notes, and waste exemption certificates). - Staff will be informed that littering will not be tolerated.
+Staff will be encouraged to collect any litter seen on site. - Where applicable, all temporary signage will be removed from site on completion of the works.